Skip to main content

 What does your backup do, Sam?

 What does your backup do, Sam?
 We have been working on our postgres backup routines lately and spent a lot of time convincing ourselves that we have a working setup.
 This actually took a considerable amount of time, because we had a lot of skepticism after our recent firedrills.
 We think that skepticism is probably the healthy approach to backup routines anyway.
+Most people know that backups are important, but putting a lot of work into it has given us reasons to think about what problems that backups solve.

 Read What does your backup do, Sam? →